spamwax/alfred-pinboard-rs/README.md

 ## Known Issues<a name="known_issues"></a>
 - **Firefox**: While tag suggestions and "Check if page is bookmarked" options are enabled, posting bookmark from Firefox is broken.
 Deleting bookmarks using `pind` won't work when Firefox is your active browser.
 Reason: Firefox does not properly support interacting with it programatically.
 As a workaround you can install the [alfred-firefox](https://github.com/deanishe/alfred-firefox) workflow.
 You will **not** be using that workflow directly, this workflow will use one of `alfred-firefox` functions to work around the mentioned issue.
 - If you get `cannot be opened because the developer cannot be verified.` error, check out [this issue](https://github.com/spamwax/alfred-pinboard-rs/issues/120) as well as the [post](https://www.alfredforum.com/topic/13824-workflow-fail-with-developer-cannot-be-verified-errors-in-catalina/?do=findComment&comment=72101) on Alfred forum
+- Renaming a tag will not be reflected immediately in local cache.
+It seems that Pinboard takes up to a minute to internally update your tags!
+Additionally, Pinboard's tag renaming API lacks providing error message if `old_tag` is not in your tag collection!!!
+It basically says `success` even though no renaming was done!
 - This workflow is setup to work with Aflred 4.
 It may or may not work with previous version as it has not been tested for them.

-## Alfred 3 Support & Issues<a name="alfred_3_support"></a>
+## Alfred 4 Support & Issues<a name="alfred_4_support"></a>
-- Alfred 4: If upgrading workflow from `0.15.12` (or `0.14.14` and before), you may have to directly [download](https://github.com/spamwax/alfred-pinboard-rs/releases/latest) latest version and then open it in Finder
+- Alfred 4 users: If upgrading workflow from `0.16.12` (or `0.16.7` and before), you may have to directly [download](https://github.com/spamwax/alfred-pinboard-rs/releases/latest) latest version and then open it in Finder
-- Alfred 4 has made some changes to internal structure of workflows.
-Therefore if you updated this workflow through the built-in *automatic update*, it's very *likely* that it'll stop working.
-If that happens, you can fix it by first deleteing & then re-installing the workflow by [downloading the last version (0.14.11)](https://github.com/spamwax/alfred-pinboard-rs/releases/tag/0.14.11) that has Alfred 3 format.
+- Alfred 5 has made some changes to internal structure of workflows.
+Therefore if you updated this workflow through the built-in *automatic update*, it's *likely* that it'll stop working.
+If that happens, you can fix it by first deleteing & then re-installing the workflow by [downloading the last version (0.16.12)](https://github.com/spamwax/alfred-pinboard-rs/releases/tag/0.16.12) that has Alfred 4 format.
-- Moving forward, new features, changes & bug fixes will first target Alfred 4 users and then (time permitting) will be ported back to Alfred 3.
+- Moving forward, new features, changes & bug fixes will first target Alfred 5 users and then (time permitting) will be ported back to Alfred 4.

 ## TODO

 I wish to add the following in the coming releases:

-- ~~Replace current fuzzy search with `fzf`-like logic.~~
-- ~~Let users delete a selected bookmark from witin Alfred.~~
-- ~~Add a proper logging facility to Rust code.~~ (uses log_env)
-- ~~Use a better error mechanism (maybe [failure](https://crates.io/crates/failure)?)~~

 ## Feedback / Bugs
-This is my first non-trivial project using Rust language so so your [feedback or bug](https://github.com/spamwax/alfred-pinboard-rs/compare) reports are greatly appreciated.
+This is my first non-trivial project using Rust language so so your [feedback or bug](https://github.com/spamwax/alfred-pinboard-rs/discussions) reports are greatly appreciated.

 ## License
 This open source software is licensed under [MIT License](./LICENSE.md).